ONSgeo/sdg-15-4-2/README.md

 Mountain Green Cover Index (MGCI) is defined as the percentage of green cover over the total surface of the mountain region of a given country and for given reporting year.
 MGCI is designed to measure the extent and the changes of green vegetation in mountain areas - i.e. forest, shrubs, trees, pasture land, cropland, etc. The aim of the index is to assess the status of conservation of mountain ecosystems.

+#### Concepts:

+The Mountain Green Cover index is based on two descriptor layers of information: